zertrin/duplicity-backup/README.md

         -b, --backup               runs an incremental backup
         -f, --full                 forces a full backup
         -v, --verify               verifies the backup
+        -e, --cleanup              cleanup the backup (eg. broken sessions), by default using duplicity --force flag, use --dry-run to actually log what will be cleaned up without removing (see man duplicity
+                                   > ACTIONS > cleanup for details)
         -l, --list-current-files   lists the files currently backed up in the archive -s, --collection-status    show all the backup sets in the archive